 Now fully blanketed by the temporary salvation, he closed his eyes and enjoyed the slice of happiness.

 If only this feeling could last forever.

 Wrath’s fingers went to his hair and pulled in an attempt to drag her out of his mind.
 “No!” he growls, but the sound got drowned out.

-A mate could replace this lake and quench the craving of companionship.
-She could make this feeling last forever.
+A mate could make this feeling last forever.

 That thought had him breaking the surface.
 He gasped for air and flailed his arms around, momentarily forgetting to swim.
 He eventually managed to push and kick his way to the surface.

 With hands digging into sand and self-hatred seeping into his stomach, he thought of the girl.

 “She’s gone.
 This is good.
 Now you have to be gone too,” he continues.

 This is bad, Aphrodite countered as she watched the suicidal lycan walk toward the cliff he planned of leaping from.

 “Luna!” she summoned.
 But the other goddess who was busy tending to other matters didn’t hear her.